jonnor/ESC-CNN-microcontroller/report/report.md

 ## Resource efficient Environmental Sound Classification

-There are also a few works on Environmental Sound Classification (ESC) that explicitly target making resource efficient models (in parameters, inference time or power consumption).
+There are also a few works on Environmental Sound Classification (ESC) that explicitly target making resource efficient models, measured in number of parameters and compute operations.

 WSNet[@WSNet] is a 1D network on raw audio designed for efficiency.
-It uses a weight sampling approach for efficient quantization of weights to reaches a 70.5% on UrbandSound8k with a 288K parameters and 100M MAC.
+It proposes a weight sampling approach for efficient quantization of weights to reache an accuracy of 70.5% on UrbandSound8k with a 288K parameters and 100M MAC.

 LD-CNN[@LD-CNN] is a more efficient version of D-CNN.
 In order to reduce parameters the early layers use spatially separable convolutions, and the middle layers used dilated convolutions.
 As a result the model has 2.05MB of paramters, 50x fewer than D-CNN, while accuracy only dropped by 2% to 79% on Urbansound8k.
-`TODO: include mult-adds`

-AclNet [@AclNet].
-`TODO: write about`
+AclNet [@AclNet] is a CNN architecture.
+It uses 2 layers of 1D strided convolution as a FIR decimation filterbank to create a 2D spectrogram-like set of features.
+Then a VGG style architecture with Depthwise Separable Convolutions is applied.
+A width multiplier ala that of Mobilenet is used to adjust model complexity.
+Data augmentation and mixup is applied, and gave up to 5% boost.
+Evaluated on ESC-50, the best performing model gets 85.65% accuracy, very close to state-of-the-art.
+The smallest model had 7.3M MACs with 15k parameters and got 75% accuracy on ESC-50.

 eGRU[@eGRU] demonstrates an Recurrent Neural Network based on a modified Gated Recurrent Unit.
 The feature representation used was raw STFT spectrogram from 8Khz audio.